JessieDani/angular-dashboard/README.md

 API
 The component fetches data from https://reqres.in/api/users.
 Make sure this API is accessible from your application.

-Note
+## Good Practices to suggest add

+- Use Endpoints: When searching for a user, it's recommended to use specific endpoints.
+This will make your requests more efficient and easier to manage.
+For example, instead of fetching all users and then filtering them on the client side, you can use an endpoint like `https://reqres.in/api/users?id={$id}` to directly fetch the user with the specified name.

+- Clear Search Term: To improve user experience, ensure that the search term is cleared whenever the search button is clicked.
+This way, users won't have to manually delete the previous search term before entering a new one.

+Note:
 This is a basic component and does not handle errors from the API.
-You may want to extend it to handle such cases.
+You may want to extend it to handle such cases, also units test aren't done since it was not stated.